 Completive grams involve a situation or event that is presented as brought to a conclusion.
 Because of this, completives correlate closely with change of state predicates.
 In their prototypical form, they have a patient that is totally affected by the event (Aubrey, 2014, 73)

-The critique of my analysis in chapter four goes something like this.
 I structured my analysis of the Greek perfect according to Role and Reference Grammar predicate types (a derivation of Vendler’s classification [Vendler 1957]).
 In my discussion of state predicates, I made the following argument:

 The majority of state predicates simply cannot form perfects in Greek.
 The semantics of states conflict with the semantics of the perfect in most instances.
 There are, however, two exceptions.